tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/工具指南/COSBrowser 工具/COSBrowser 简介_intl_en.md

 ## COSBrowser Mobile Version

-The COSBrowser mobile version is mainly used to monitor COS resources (such as storage usage and traffic) at any time you want.
-For more supported features, please see [Mobile Version Features](https://intl.cloud.tencent.com/document/product/436/32566).
+COSBrowser Mobile Version is mainly used to monitor COS resources (such as storage usage and traffic) at any time you want.
+For more supported features, see basic features in [User Guide for Mobile Version](https://intl.cloud.tencent.com/document/product/436/32566).

 ## Changelog